Sucho6996/ECommerceBackend/README.md

 # eCommerce Backend API

-This project is an eCommerce backend API built using Spring Boot and Spring Security.
+This project is an Ecommerce Backend API built using Spring Boot and Spring Security.
 The application is divided into multiple microservices: Product, Seller, Customer, and Order.
-The database used is PostgreSQL.
+The database used is PostgreSQL. in this project the `Product` service and `Order` service will only be accessed through `Seller` and `Customer` service.
+The payment endpoint used is `Razorpay`.

 ## Table of Contents